Mission Crusade Initiation Ceremony

 “Lord Jesus, you continue to raise up servants to accomplish all that you have commanded.
 Therefore, inspire the heart of this (or these) Squire(s) to be a beacon of your light in the world.
 Make them a firm disciple of faith and an instrument of your will.
 Amen.”

-The officiating member shall then ask the Squire:
+The Officiant shall then ask the Squire:

 Squire replies: “I am.”